 The Keukenhof is one of the top attractions in Netherlands.
 This the world’s largest bulb flower garden and in a good season can attract over 800.000 visitors in just 8 weeks time.
 These 8 weeks neatly correspond with the short-lived growth faze of all those lovely flowers.
 With your Keukenhof Tulip Gardens tickets you can expect millions of multicoloured flowers including; Tulips, hyacinths and daffodils.
-The next possibility is in 2021, unfortunately.

 Experience a relaxing day away from Amsterdam’s hectic city centre with this half-day Keukenhof tour.
 Visit the scenic Dutch countryside location with a chartered bus.
 Once at the Keukenhof you can explore this magical garden indecently at your own pace.
 An added bonus of these Keukenhof Tulip Gardens tickets is that they also give you access to a canal cruise in Amsterdam.
 Experience the beautiful Keukenhof Tulip Gardens and see UNESCO world heritage canal ring of Amsterdam.